 If you need a top-quality kit that works well for jazz as well as other styles, the Gretsch Renown is a good option.
 The standard shell sizes work well for rock and metal and the resonant toms work well for jazz.
 You’d just need to buy a separate snare drum to complete the kit.

 One of my favorite YouTubers, ZackGrooves, uses this kit in all his videos.
-He’s a drummer that makes comedic videos related to jazz drumming and jazz culture.
+He’s a drummer who makes comedic videos related to jazz drumming and jazz culture.
 Even though his videos are comedic, he plays incredibly well, and you can clearly hear in every video how well-suited this kit is for jazz music.

 If you want to hear just how good and natural this kit sounds, his YouTube channel is the place to go check it out.